AdobeDocs/experience-platform.en/help/xdm/field-groups/profile/segmentation.md

 solution: Experience Platform
 title: Segment Membership Details Mixin
 topic: overview
-description: This document provides an overview of the Segment Membership Details mixin.
+description: This document provides an overview of the Segment Membership Details field group.
 ---

-# [!UICONTROL Segment Membership Details] mixin
+# [!UICONTROL Segment Membership Details] field group

 >[!NOTE]
 >
->The names of several mixins have changed.
-See the document on [mixin name updates](../name-updates.md) for more information.
+>The names of several field groups have changed.
+See the document on [field group name updates](../name-updates.md) for more information.

-[!UICONTROL Segment Membership Details] is a standard mixin for the [[!DNL XDM Individual Profile] class](../../classes/individual-profile.md).
-The mixin provides a single map field which captures information regarding segment membership, including which segments the individual belongs to, the last qualification time, and when the membership is valid until.
+[!UICONTROL Segment Membership Details] is a standard field group for the [[!DNL XDM Individual Profile] class](../../classes/individual-profile.md).
+The field group provides a single map field which captures information regarding segment membership, including which segments the individual belongs to, the last qualification time, and when the membership is valid until.

 >[!WARNING]
 >
->While the `segmentMembership` field must be manually added to your profile schema using this mixin, you should not attempt to manually populate or update this field.
+>While the `segmentMembership` field must be manually added to your profile schema using this field group, you should not attempt to manually populate or update this field.
 The system automatically updates the `segmentMembership` map for each profile as segmentation jobs are performed.

 <img src='../../images/data-types/profile-segmentation.png' width=400 /><br />